- Generic names: Paroxetine hydrochloride; Paroxetine mesylate

 Paroxetine "pros" and "cons"

-- the only SSRI indicated for all five anxiety disorders in addition
+- The only SSRI indicated for all five anxiety disorders in addition to major depressive disorder.

-- highest incidence rate and severity of SSRI withdrawal syndrome
+- Highest incidence and severity of SSRI withdrawal syndrome 2, 4.

-- high rate of drowsiness and sedation, higher than with fluoxetine,
+- High rate of drowsiness and sedation, higher than with fluoxetine, sertraline and venlafaxine.

 Mechanism of action